panoptic-labs/docs/docs/getting-started/perps-traders.md

 - **Higher Leverage**: Buy perpetual options with up to 10x leverage, making for bigger potential gains (and losses).

 ## Start Trading Perps with Panoptic
 Ready to get started?
-Visit our [app](http://app.panoptic.xyz/) to begin trading perps and perpetual options on any token with Panoptic.
+Visit our app (coming soon) to begin trading perps and perpetual options on any token with Panoptic.

 <ThemedImage
   alt="Trading-Interface"